Drive While Impaired By Drugs

-There is a maximum penalty of a fine of 12 penalty units for anyone found guilty of drug driving as a first offence.
-As well as a license disqualification of at least 3 months.
+There is a maximum penalty of a fine of 12 penalty units for anyone found guilty of drug driving (s49 of the Road Safety Act 1986) as a first offence, including a licence disqualification of at least 12 months.

 For a second time offence, the maximum penalty is a 6 month disqualification and up to 12 months imprisonment and/or a fine of 120 penalty units.

 For the third or more time offence, the maximum penalty is 18 months imprisonment and/or a fine of 180 penalty units.

 New regulations that came into effect from 31 January 2018 mean that Victorian offenders will face Victorian driving penalties should they be caught interstate.